openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronROIFeatureExtractor_6.md

 * j = floor(2 + log<sub>2</sub>(sqrt(w * h) / 224)

-Here 224 is the "canonical" size, 2 is the pyramid starting level, and `w`, `h` are the ROI width and height.
+Here 224 is the canonical ImageNet pre-training size, 2 is the pyramid starting level, and `w`, `h` are the ROI width and height.

 For more details please see the following source:
 [Feature Pyramid Networks for Object Detection](https://arxiv.org/pdf/1612.03144.pdf).